gopytsrs/snippets-backend/README.md

 You can now access the backend server at [`http://localhost:3000`](http://localhost:3000)

 Swagger is use to generate OpenAPI documentation.
-After running the app, you can access the api documentation at [`http://localhost:3000/api`](http://localhost:3000/api)
+After running the app, you can access the API documentation at [`http://localhost:3000/api`](http://localhost:3000/api)

 ## Author